FxMorin/MemoryLeakFix/README.md

 ### A mod that fixes multiple memory leaks in minecraft.
 Both server-side & client-side

 For the best performance & memory usage, I recommend using this mod with:
-- [lazydfu](https://github.com/astei/lazydfu) - Makes startup much faster by not loading DFU until needed, also saves on memory
 - [lithium-fabric](https://github.com/CaffeineMC/lithium-fabric) - The best general performance mod
-- [starlight](https://github.com/PaperMC/Starlight) - Re-write of the light engine to be blazing fast
 - [FerriteCore](https://github.com/malte0811/FerriteCore) - Memory usage optimizations